bklnnet/chef/reboot-now/README.md

 # reboot-now Cookbook

-This can't be any simpler, a startup cookbook to show basic concepts of chef.
+This cannot be any simpler, a startup cookbook to show basic concepts of chef.
-It does what it says: reboots the box, that's it, just addit to your run list and voila...
+It does what it says: reboots the box, that is it, just addit to your run list and voila...
-Just don't forget to remove it from thelist otherwise it will reboot on every client run, probably not what you want :-)
+Just do not forget to remove it from the list after the reboot, otherwise it will reboot on every client run, probably not what you want :-)

 ## Requirements